libp2p/js-libp2p/README.md

 * maximum bandwidth (sent / received or both)
 * maximum event loop delay

-The connection manager will disconnect peers (starting from the lower valued peers) until all the measures are withing the stated limits.
+The connection manager will disconnect peers (starting from the less important peers) until all the measures are withing the stated limits.

-A connection manager first disconnects the peers with the leasy value.
-By default all peers have the same value (1), but the application can define otherwise.
-Once a peer disconnects the connection manager discards the peer value.
-If necessary, the application should redefine the peer state.
+A connection manager first disconnects the peers with the least value.
+By default all peers have the same importance (1), but the application can define otherwise.
+Once a peer disconnects the connection manager discards the peer importance.
+(If necessary, the application should redefine the peer state if the peer is again connected).

 ### Create a ConnectionManager